davidinfosec/sp.py/readme.md

 - lz.py: The main Python script.
 - client_id.txt: Stores the Spotify Client ID.
 - client_secret.txt: Stores the Spotify Client Secret.

-## Notes:

-- If `client_id.txt` and `client_secret.txt` are not found, the program will prompt you to enter these values.

-How to get the spotify client id and secret:
-- Go to the Spotify Developer Dashboard. (https://developer.spotify.com/dashboard)
-- Log in with your Spotify account or create one if you don't have one.
-- Click on "Create an App" and fill in the necessary information.
-You can name it anything you like.
-- Once you've created the app, you'll see your client_id and client_secret on the app's dashboard.

 ## Dependencies: